 - Ensure our graduate portfolio prepares students to excel in the future of nursing practice.

 - Develop and execute an action plan that promotes innovation in nursing education, both in-residence and online.

 - Foster diversity and inclusivity in our student population and throughout our curricula/programs.

 The nursing workforce of the future demands a bold and nimble clinician with a first-rate mind, the heart of a life-long student, and the soul of a public health advocate.
 A nurse committed to doing more.

-Below are a few ways that investing in the Penn Nursing Learning Lab will help Penn Nursing pave the way as a leader in excellent nursing education.
+Read on for ways that investing in the Penn Nursing Learning Lab will help Penn Nursing remain a leader in excellent nursing education.

-Faculty learning opportunities: Serving as “academic entrepreneurs,” faculty will ensure we lead in developing, assessing, and integrating the most innovative and effective teaching methods.
-Funding is needed to create teaching residencies and innovation teaching grants will provide faculty with resources and time to transform existing course content and to develop new content.
+Faculty Learning Opportunities: Teaching residencies and innovation teaching grants will provide faculty, who serve as ‘academic entrepreneurs’, with resources and time to transform existing course content and to develop new content.

-Faculty Chairs (term and endowed): Term/endowed professorships are used to recruit, reward, and retain star faculty.
-The Dean appoints them to a distinguished faculty member/s to partially support their compensation, as well as research and other activities.
+Faculty Chairs (Term and Endowed): Term/endowed professorships are used to recruit, recognize, and retain star faculty.
+The Dean appoints them to a distinguished faculty member(s) to partially support their research and other activities.

-- Aspire – Aspire is a new suite of specialized academic products and services designed by Penn Nursing for individuals and institutions who are dedicated to advancing innovation in health care.
-We are in need of seed funding to bolster the success of this program, as well as support infrastructure and scholarships.
+Aspire: Aspire is a new suite of specialized academic products and services designed by Penn Nursing for individuals and institutions who are dedicated to advancing innovation in health care.
+Sample giving opportunities include scholarships and funding for program development and growth.

 To support the path forward for Penn Nursing’s giving priorities and to learn more about how you can help advance the School’s strategic plan, please contact: